johnwcowan/pdp8x/arch.md

   in this explanation; they may or may not correspond to actual registers:

   * The 16-bit IR register holds the instruction currently being executed.
-    Note that two instructions are stored in a word.
+    Note that an instruction is always stored in the 32 least significant bits.
     IR is always treated as a bit vector.

   * The 4-bit OP register contains the 4 most significant bits of IR.